 We use half-hourly measurements from years 1999-2008 for Hyytiälä.
-The measurement interval is looped over to generate a 30 year spin up to accumulate sufficient soil moisture content and LAI.
-The spin up finishes at the end of 1999 and is followed by a calibration period (abbreviated as HC for Hyytiälä calibration) of 2000-2004 and a validation period (HV) of 2005-2008, including an exceptionally dry summer in 2006.
-The setup for Sodankylä is similar but we use measurements from 2000-2008,
+The spin up finishes at the end of 1999 and is followed by a calibration period (abbreviated as HC for Hyytiälä calibration) of 2000-2004 and a validation period (HV) of

-15 where the spin up finishes at the end of 2008.
-The model is then restarted from the start of 2000 and but we only examine the Sodankylä validation period (SV) of 2005-2008).
+2005-2008, including an exceptionally dry summer in 2006.
+The setup for Sodankylä is similar but we use measurements from 2000-2008, where the spin up finishes at the end of 2008.
+The model is then restarted from the start of 2000 but we only examine the Sodankylä validation period (SV) of 2005-2008.
 The main reason to exclude the Sodankylä calibration period is that essentially we do not calibrate (or tune) the model for Sodankylä and we do not want to appear to do so.